Uwe Siemon-Netto: Journalism career

-From 1973 to 1986, Siemon-Netto served as Managing Editor for Hamburger Morgenpost, taught journalism at Hamburg's Journalistenschule Henri Nannen, worked as a freelance correspondent for German, Swiss, French, and U.S. publications, and as a media consultant overseeing a variety of design and management tasks at publications in Germany and the United States.
+From 1973 to 1986, Siemon-Netto served as managing editor for Hamburger Morgenpost, taught journalism at Hamburg's Henri-Nannen-Schule, worked as a freelance correspondent for German, Swiss, French, and U.S. publications, and as a media consultant overseeing a variety of design and management tasks at publications in Germany and the United States.

 In mid-career, at age 50, he began his theological studies, first in Chicago, then in Boston.
 During these studies, Siemon-Netto freelanced as a magazine correspondent.
 At the time of the collapse of the Berlin Wall in 1989 and Germany's subsequent reunification, he served, concurrently with his academic work, as an editorial consultant and—as independent contractor—executive editor for Bild, launching its East German editions, helping plan newspapers for Leipzig and Dresden, training Eastern German journalists, and developing a new curriculum for Journalistenschule Axel Springer.

 From 1993 to 1994 he managed the redesign of the Berlin daily paper Der Tagesspiegel, the Scientific American in New York, and ideaSpektrum, a Protestant magazine in Wetzlar, Germany.
 He also co-founded CA – Confessio Augustana, a Lutheran quarterly magazine in Neuendettelsau, Bavaria.
 From 2000 to 2005, he was religious affairs editor of United Press International and a Washington-based columnist for a variety of German-language publications.